jjvanzon/Circular-Language-Spec/spec/classes.md

 ## Object Reference without a Class

-When an object reference does not have a class, this suggests the possibility at point to *any* object.
+*Any* object can be pointed to using an object reference, that *does not* have a class.

 <img src="images/object-reference-without-class-1.png" width="325" />